UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 #### Constants: `#constants`

 It is often useful to have the same value in multiple places throughout a file.
-Constants let you 'paste' sections of JSON to different places.
+Constants let you 'paste' sections of JSON to different locations.

 The `#constants` section is a tree in the base layer where you define constants.
 Path segments in the tree must start with `$`.
 You can access other constants within the constants tree using `$$path::to::constant`.
 ```json